Don’t miss out on the latest audition information. Receive audition information in your inbox!

 Please email MTWAuditions@musical.org with any questions.

-Book by Alan Janes
+Book by Dale Wasserman

-Music Directed by Ryan O’Connell
+Music Director: Ryan O’Connell

 PRODUCTION DATES